leifbr/f5certlabs/docs/class2/module12/lab1.rst

 Prepare each BIG-IP for High Availability
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 *Q1.
-If you were to add multiple IP address to the Failover Unicast, when
+If you were to add multiple IP addresses to the Failover Unicast, when
 would the BIG-IP failover?*

 Only after the network polls for all the IP addresses failed.